wernerwa/pat-template/readme.md

 The wiki is archived at <https://web.archive.org/web/20150505033634/http://trac.php-tools.net/patTemplate/wiki/Docs>

+patTemplate works with PHP 5.2-7.3

 ## patTemplate for the designer

 patTemplate offers you XML-based markup tags to access different parts of your layout files so you can hide, exchange or even repeat parts.
 This means, that your HTML-designers will need to learn some new tags and their usage.
 However they do **not** need to learn a new programming language.
-In contrast to other template engines, patTemplate takes a declarative approach for the template tags, you will not find any ```if/else``` statements or ```for```-loops in the templates.
+In contrast to other template engines, patTemplate takes a declarative approach for the template tags, you will not find any `if/else` statements or `for`-loops in the templates.

 ## patTemplate for the developer